Today, you’re going to learn about getting in shape while pregnant.

 - What to expect in terms of weight gain, and

-- Strategies for improving your fitness
+- Strategies for improving or maintaining your fitness.

 Let’s get started.

 Although I am a doctor, I am not your doctor.
 This information is for informational purposes only and should not substitute the advice from your healthcare professional.
 All kinds of exercise and dietary changes are potentially dangerous, and those who do not seek counsel from the appropriate health care authority assume the liability of any injury which may occur.
 Please read my full Disclaimer for more information.
 Also, this post may contain affiliate links: meaning I may receive a commission if you use them.

 Can you get in better shape while pregnant?

 For most women, yes, you can get in better shape while pregnant.